aysenuruyar-rgb/DSA210-Proj/README.md

 ### 5. Machine Learning Modeling

 A regression-based machine learning approach was applied to predict Istanbul dam occupancy levels using engineered temporal and weather-related features.
+Since the dataset is time-series based, chronological train-test splitting was used to avoid data leakage.

 - **Models used:**
   - Linear Regression